darwinthebeagle/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 Acknowledgement: We thank the NYC Department of Health and Mental Hygiene (DOHMH) for sharing of data and allowing this public posting.

-Caution: Please note that there are large uncertainties in our model projections due to unknown disease transmission dynamics (model misspecification), delay in reporting, and under-reporting.
+Caution: Please note that there are large uncertainties in our model projections due to unknown disease transmission dynamics (model misspecification), changing behavior and policies, delay in reporting, and under-reporting.
 In particular, the data our projections are based on reflect situations ~2 weeks ago due to time lags from interventions implemented to transmission events (a couple days to weeks), from infection to symptom onset (~2-6 days), from symptom onset to seeking treatment (~2-7 days), from seeking treatment to getting tested and then reported in the surveillance system (~2-7 days).
+In addition, how the epidemic would unfold also depend largely in behavior changes over time.